 It may seem odd to exclude everyone convicted in the 9/11 investigation from such an analysis; it is necessary to do so for a variety of reasons.
 Most importantly, the Justice Department is candid that it is unable to confirm whether these individuals had an actual nexus to terrorism: “Individuals whose convictions arose from this initial terrorism investigation were included on the chart at that time regardless of whether investigators developed or identified evidence that they had any connection to international terrorism.”
 This investigation was sprawling and lots of people got swept up in it and were prosecuted for matters having nothing to do with the underlying subject of probe.
 The result, as Sinnar explains, is that we can’t assume that a nexus to terrorism did exist for most of these convictions.
 Additional practical reasons advised against including these defendants in our analysis.
 Given the age of the convictions, fewer public records are available online, and determining country of origin for each defendant grows increasingly difficult with each passing year.

-We used open source material to attempt to determine the country of origin for the remaining 508 individuals.
+We used open-source material to attempt to determine the country of origin for the remaining 508 individuals.
 We were able to do so for 455 of these persons.
 We have excluded from our analysis the 53 persons for whom we were unable to determine places of birth.
-So unless otherwise stated, the analysis below considers a total set of the 455 individuals for whom we were able to identify nationality, who were convicted of terrorism-related offense between September 11, 2001 and December 31, 2015, and who were not charged in connection with matters arising out of the original 9/11 investigation.
+So unless otherwise stated, the analysis below considers a total set of the 455 individuals for whom we were able to identify nationality, who were convicted of terrorism-related offense between Sept.
+11, 2001, and Dec.
+31, 2015, and who were not charged in connection with matters arising out of the original 9/11 investigation.

 What Do the Data Show?